3rd-Eden/expirable/README.md

 // remove a key from the cache. cache.remove('key');

+// chen a key is removed from the cache it will emit an event for it.
+This is
+// useful when you want to re-cache an item again when it expires. cache.on('key::removed', function (expired) {
+  // The expired boolean tells you if the key was removed because it was expired
+  // or if it was a manual removal
+});

 // update the expiree of a key cache.expire('key', '10 seconds');
 cache.expire('kex'); // alias for cache.remove, as it expired directly